 The operations and financial condition of the bank is subject to extensive regulation and supervision under federal and state law.
-The appropriate banking regulatory authorities, including the FDIC, have broad enforcement powers over the bank.
+The appropriate banking regulatory authorities, including the CFPB, the OCC and the FDIC, have broad enforcement powers over the bank.
 These enforcement powers may adversely affect the operation and financial condition of the master trust and COMET, and your rights under the pooling agreement, the trust agreement, and the indenture prior to the appointment of a receiver or conservator.